dipAch/dipach.github.io/_posts/2020-09-12-aggiungi-un-comando.md

 Programming problems that deal with other data structures are also ideal candidates.

 Redis, being a datastructure server, serves as a good platform to apply **DS & Algo** problems.
 Also, you become familiar with the internals of a widely popular open-source software.
-So, I would say, **It's a win-win!**.
+So, I would say, **It's a win-win!**

 # Github Branch
 ---